Hot Tub Chemicals – Your Complete Guide

 Commonly caused by excessive calcium, iron, copper and other minerals in your spa’s water, scale buildup can cause damage to the exterior and interior of your spa, including the circulation system.

-Using this chemical weekly, or as needed, can help keep both problems at bay.
+Using these hot tub chemicals weekly, or as needed, can help keep both problems at bay.

 Now that you have the low-down on what chemicals you need and how they work, be sure to use them as directed.
 When used properly, your spa chemicals will help your hot tub to work well for many years to come.